ray-cys/MetaFusion/README.md

 Here’s what’s coming next (and how you can help!):

 1. **Background Poster Download**
-   - 🎨 Download TMDb backgrounds for movies and TV shows.
+   - 🎨 Download TMDb backgrounds for movies and TV shows. *Done
-   - User-configurable width, height, vote average, and language preferences.
+   - User-configurable width, height, vote average, and language preferences. *Done

 2. **Configurable Asset Types**
-   - 🖼️ Turn season posters and background downloads on/off via config options.
+   - 🖼️ Turn season posters and background downloads on/off via config options. *Done

 3. **Enhanced Episode Metadata**
    - 🎭 Improved fallbacks to fetch more detailed crew and cast info for episodes.